-Topic Matching & Message Delivery Modes
+Topic Matching and Message Delivery Modes

 When a Solace PubSub+ event broker using Guaranteed Messaging receives messages published to a topic, it can automatically change the delivery mode of the messages to accommodate the persistence requirements of an endpoint or a client subscription when there is a topic match.
 Changing message delivery modes is also known as message promotion and demotion.